 Whether creating learning material for preschoolers or high schoolers, using accurate graphic organizers will add more value to your resources.
 Students can better understand lessons and complex problems through visual presentation.

 As you have already seen, there are multiple types of graphic organizers available.
-You simply have to select the right organizer to present your information attractively and effectively.
+You have to select the right organizer to present your information attractively and effectively.

 What does a graphic organizer do?

-Is the table a graphic organizer?
+Is table a graphic organizer?

 Yes, tables are also graphic organizers as they help categorize information into different blocks along rows & columns for easy understanding.
 Teachers can use tables to show attributes of items, compare and contrast topics, and evaluate information.